 Therapist: I promised in several posts to write about her, but I only managed to do so at the prospect of possibly having to see her less frequently.
 You don’t know what you’ve got ’til it’s potentially gone and all that?
 It’s still weird to write positively about anyone affiliated with a system, given my history.
-I guess introducing her here will have to count until I become comfortable talking about therapy.
 According to my Partner, who attended the first session as my protector, the first thing she said to me was “you’re educated and know your own needs, what do you want to get out of this experience?”
 She didn’t hand me some horrible trauma history questionnaire to re-trigger me, force a symptom screener onto my lap, read a checklist of introductory rules in a robot voice, or use her position to tell me who I was instead of asking me.
 I was too dissociated/afraid of her to actually remember this, but I trust my Partner enough to believe she did those things.
 She followed that up by giving me peer-reviewed articles to review about techniques she wanted to try, and she asked for my consent.
 I joke that I know trauma-informed care quite well – in the sense that the “care” I have seen has been quite “informing” of my trauma history.
 (My psychiatrist, for instance, provides me with plenty of “stand-up routine material.”)
 But, she practices trauma-informed care despite being part of a thoroughly trauma-uninformed facility that – like too many others I have been to – looks more like a prison than a safe space.
 She also referred me to a trauma yoga studio that actually does look safe and non-institutional, which also helps.
 They even knew how to modify “trauma yoga” into “not-yoga” (more like pilates, I think?) with the same benefits, since true yoga isn’t good for hypermobility.